-(b) A provider shall plan daily activities according to the age and developmental level of the children in care and shall include a flexible balance of all of the following:

-1. Daily indoor and outdoor activities when a child is in care for more than 3 hours except that outdoor activities are not required during inclement weather or when not advisable for health reasons.
+- (b) A provider shall plan daily activities according to the age and developmental level of each child in care and shall include a flexible balance of all of the following: - 1.
+Daily indoor and outdoor activities when a child is in care for more than 3 hours except that outdoor activities are not required during inclement weather or when not advisable for health reasons.

-2. Active and quiet play.

-3. Protection from excess fatigue and over stimulation.

-4. Individual and group activities.

-(c) Television, including videotapes and DVDs, may be used only to supplement the daily plan for children.
-No child may be required to watch television.

-(2) CHILD GUIDANCE. (a) Each family child care center shall provide positive guidance and redirection for the children and shall set clearly specified limits for the children.
-A provider shall help each child develop self-control, self-esteem and respect for the rights of others.

-(b) If a provider uses time-out periods to deal with unacceptable behavior, time-out periods may not exceed 5 minutes or be used for children under age 3.
-Time-out procedures shall be included in the center's written child guidance policy.

-(c) Actions that are aversive, cruel or humiliating, and actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.
-Examples of prohibited actions include all of the following:

-1. Spanking, hitting, pinching, shaking, slapping, twisting, or inflicting any other form of corporal punishment on the child.

-2. Verbal abuse, threats or derogatory remarks about the child or the child's family.

-3. Physical restraint, binding or tying the child to restrict the child's movement or enclosing the child in a confined space such as a closet, locked room, box or similar cubicle.

-4. Withholding or forcing meals, snacks or naps.

-(d) A child may not be punished for lapses in toilet training.
+- 2. Active and quiet play. - 3.
+Protection from excess fatigue and over stimulation. - 4.
+Individual and group activities. - (c) Television, including videotapes and DVDs, may be used only to supplement the daily plan for children.
+No child may be required to watch television. - (2) CHILD GUIDANCE. (a) Each family child care center shall provide positive guidance and redirection for the children and shall set clearly specified limits for the children.
+A provider shall help each child develop self-control, self-esteem and respect for the rights of others. - (b) If a provider uses time-out periods to deal with unacceptable behavior, time-out periods may not exceed 5 minutes or be used for children under age 3.
+Time-out procedures shall be included in the center's written child guidance policy. - (c) Actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.
+Examples of prohibited actions include all of the following: - 1.
+Spanking, hitting, pinching, shaking, slapping, twisting, throwing, or inflicting any other form of corporal punishment on the child. - 2.
+Verbal abuse, threats or derogatory remarks about the child or the child's family. - 3.
+Physical restraint, binding or tying the child to restrict the child's movement or enclosing the child in a confined space such as a closet, locked room, box or similar cubicle. - 4.
+Withholding or forcing meals, snacks or naps. - 5.
+Actions that are cruel, aversive, humiliating or frightening to the child. - (d) A child may not be punished for lapses in toilet training.
 Note: See s.
-HFS 45.04 (8) for information on reporting suspected child abuse and s.
-HFS 45.04 (3) (i) for rules requiring that inappropriate discipline of a child be reported to the Department within 24 hours after the occurrence.

-(3) EQUIPMENT (a) Safe indoor and outdoor play equipment shall be provided and shall be all of the following:

-1. Scaled to the size and developmental level of the children.

-2. Of sturdy construction with no sharp, rough, loose, or pointed edges, in good operating condition, and anchored when necessary.

-3. Placed so as to avoid danger of accident or collision and to permit freedom of action.

-(b) Various types of play equipment shall be provided to allow for large and small muscle activity, dramatic play, creative expression and intellectual stimulation.

-(c) Indoor play equipment shall be provided to allow each child a choice of at least 3 activities involving equipment when all children are involved in using equipment.

-(d) Outdoor play equipment shall be provided to allow each child at least one activity when all children are using equipment at the same time.

-(e) Trampolines shall not be in areas accessible to children and may not be used by the children in care.
+DCF 250.04 (8) for information on reporting suspected child abuse and s.
+DCF 250.04 (3) (i) for rules requiring that inappropriate discipline of a child be reported to the Department within 24 hours after the occurrence. - (3) EQUIPMENT. (a) Safe indoor and outdoor play equipment shall be provided and shall be all of the following: - Scaled to the size and developmental level of the children. - 2.
+Of sturdy construction with no sharp, rough, loose, or pointed edges, in good operating condition, and anchored when necessary. - 3.
+Placed so as to avoid danger of accident or collision and to permit freedom of action. - (b) Various types of play equipment shall be provided to allow for large and small muscle activity, dramatic play, creative expression and intellectual stimulation. - (c) Indoor play equipment shall be provided to allow each child a choice of at least 3 activities involving equipment when all children are involved in using equipment. - (d) Outdoor play equipment shall be provided to allow each child at least one activity when all children are using equipment at the same time. - (e) Trampolines and inflatable bounce surfaces on the premises shall not be in areas accessible to children and may not be used by the children in care.